gordonguthrie/pometo/docs/index.md

 # Contents

-{% for item in site.data.samplelist.toc %}
+{% for item in site.data.contents.toc %}
     <h3>{{ item.title }}</h3>
       <ul>
         {% for entry in item.subfolderitems %}